Fine-Tuning Multimodal Embedding Models with Marqtune

 )

-print_eval_results("Evaluation results from base model:", base_model_eval)
+print("Evaluation results from base model:")

-print_eval_results("Evaluation results from tuned model:", tuned_model_eval)
+print("Evaluation results from tuned model:")

 Again, we've chosen a minimal set of hyperparameters for the evaluation tasks, and you can read about these in the Evaluation Parameters documentation.